AnyChart/docs.anychart.com/Axes_and_Grids/Line_Markers.md

   marker.scale(chart.xScale());
 ```

-One of possible ways to use line marker's vertical layout is to separate a part of a chart:
+Here is a sample of a line marker on a date time X Axis:

 {sample}AGST\_Line\_Marker\_06{sample}